lukwol/NISERuntimeFake/README.md

       return @[@"New implementation", string];
     }];

-    //Use your fake object as you would normally use normal object [fakeObject doSomethingWithStringAndReturnArray:@"Whatever"];
+    //Use your fake object as you would normally use a real object [fakeObject doSomethingWithStringAndReturnArray:@"Whatever"];

     //If you want to make new fake object with original implementation just create new one